 Are you a sterilising technician wanting to move up the ladder to a leadership role?
-Then this diploma is ideal for you!
+This diploma is ideal for you!

 You'll have the key skills and knowledge to lead a team and manage the operational requirements of a sterilisation unit.
-You'll build on your research and critical thinking skills to develop and implement quality management processes that supports safe patient-centred healthcare in health service organisations.
+You'll build on your research and critical thinking skills to develop and implement quality management processes that support safe, patient-centred healthcare in health service organisations.

 We offer this course fully online and you can study either full-time or part-time to work in with other commitments.